trek-view/basecamp/_posts/2019-07-12-diy-google-street-view-part-3-preparing-to-shoot.md

 4. Stand-up Paddle-board (calm water) - 2 seconds
 5. Hike (lots of elevation) - 5 seconds

-If you plan to shoot when moving at more than 30 km/h (8.333 metres /s), use video mode.
-At this speed the lowest time resolution of the Fusion's time-lapse mode (0.5s) will be too slow to capture at 5 metre intervals.
+If you plan to shoot when moving at more than 30 km/h (8.333 meters /s), use video mode.
+At this speed the lowest time resolution of the Fusion's time-lapse mode (0.5s) will be too slow to capture at 5 meter intervals.

 [Set at 5.6K video, the GoPro Fusion will shoot at least 24 frames per second](https://gopro.com/help/articles/block/available-video-resolutions-for-fusion) -- more than enough for tours captured at 100 km/h, if required.
 Sadly, the number of frames captured per second for each video mode on the Fusion is fixed and can't be changed (which could have potentially solved the battery life/heat issue).